 - Harbor Light Night Cruise Skip-the-Box-Office – This 2-hour cruise tour around New York Harbor allows you to view Lower Manhattan and Battery Park.
 During the cruise, it sails within 100 feet of the Statue of Liberty allowing you to capture memorable moments with your camera.
 What makes this cruise even better is the bar that comes equipped with the yacht.
 It’s perfect for warm summer nights. – Book the Harbor Light Night Cruise

 - From Manhattan: Bronx, Queens, and Brooklyn Half-Day Tour – Do you want to experience all of NYC but don’t have the time?
 This Half-Day Tour is perfect for you.
 The city isn’t just Manhattan.
 There are a total of 5 boroughs and on this NYC bus tour, you’ll experience 4 out of the 5.
 This bus tour will take you through the main attractions throughout the city. – Manhattan, Bronx, Queens, and Brooklyn Half-Day Tour.

 Staten Island Mall: Shopping in Staten Island

-After years of planning and construction Empire Outlets in Staten Island (located right by the Staten Island Ferry Terminal) are one of the main highlights for tourists on Staten Island.
+After years of planning and construction, The Empire Outlets in Staten Island (located right by the Staten Island Ferry Terminal) became one of the main highlights for tourists on Staten Island.
 Shopping on Staten Island was never really worth it until Empire Outlets opened.

-This also benefits Staten Island as well.
+This also benefits the borough as well.
 Some will argue that the borough has been “forgotten”, but Empire Outlets will effectively bring in more foot traffic and puts Staten Island “back on the radar”.
 On its inaugural weekend, Empire Outlets had over 165,000 visitors.
 Getting there is a breeze also.
 Just take the Staten Island Ferry and you’re there.